nathancox/silverstripe-minify/README.md

 ```

-Your CSS files will automaltically be minified when combining (like JavaScript is).
+Your CSS files will automatically be minified when combining (like JavaScript is).

 By default relative urls in the CSS files (eg background-image:url('../images/background.png');) will be rewritten so the combined CSS file can be kept in assets (eg to background-image:url('/themes/mytheme/images/background.png');) but you can turn this behaviour off by putting the following line in your _config.php: